 What Happened After 60 Days?

-Almost 60 days later, I met him at a wedding of a mutual friend.
-Until than, we both haven’t spoken one word to each other, didn’t text, Facebook or anything.
+Almost 60 days later, I met him at the wedding of a mutual friend.
+Until then, we both haven’t spoken one word to each other, didn’t text, Facebook, or anything.

 We sat next to each other when our friends exchanged their vowels.